 In this lecture Dr Susan Hopkins will cover the reliance we have on antibiotics and how this regular usage as treatment has led to antibiotic resistance, which ultimately will change healthcare in the future.

 7.30pm Lecture finishes

-Consultant in Infectious Diseases & Microbiology, Royal Free London NHS Foundation Trust (& Royal National Orthopaedic Hospital)
+- consultant in infectious diseases and microbiology, Royal Free London NHS Foundation Trust (and Royal National Orthopaedic Hospital)